 In Maradona’s two seasons at Barcelona, he linked almost telepathically with Schuster, but it wasn’t enough to bring the avalanche of trophies that the transfer had been expected to.
 Long before the 1982-83 season had drawn to an end, Lattek was gone.
 César Luis Menotti was brought in and 1983-84 was eagerly anticipated.
 Andoni Goikoetxea struck a major blow once more, however.
 This time he administered a serious injury to Maradona.

-Barcelona finished a point behind Athletic Bilbao in the title race and faced them in a vicious Copa del Rey final at the Bernabéu that ended in a 1-0 win for Bilbao, but also ended with one of the most violent on-pitch fights the game has ever seen.
-In near riot conditions, Maradona exacted his own justice from Goikoetxea and his Bilbao teammates with flying kicks and wild punches being meted out.
+Barcelona finished a point behind Athletic in the title race and faced them in a vicious Copa del Rey final at the Bernabéu that ended in a 1-0 win for Athletic, but also ended with one of the most violent on-pitch fights the game has ever seen.
+In near riot conditions, Maradona exacted his own justice from Goikoetxea and his teammates with flying kicks and wild punches being meted out.

 Neither Maradona nor Menotti was with Barcelona by the time the 1984-85 season began.
 They were replaced by Steve Archibald and Terry Venables.
 What came next was far from expected as without the best player on the planet and a World Cup-winning coach, but instead with a former QPR manager and a player who kicked his first professional ball in anger with East Sterling, Barcelona ran away with the La Liga title.
 Schuster was the on-pitch architect of the success as Barcelona clinched their first La Liga title in 11 years and only their second since 1960.